 If your application is completed correctly, it usually takes about three to four weeks for the Illinois Secretary of State to approve the application and mail your Illinois commission certificate to your county clerk's office.
 You're not officially a notary public until you have your commission recorded by your county clerk.

 How long does an Illinois notary commission last?

 An Illinois notary terms lasts for four years.
-Terms for non resident applicants are only for one year.
-To verify when your term begins and ends, you'll have to look at the effective and expiration dates of the Illinois notary public commission certificate you received from the County Clerk's Office.
+Terms for non-resident applicants are only one year.
+To verify when your term begins and ends, you'll have to look at the effective and expiration dates on the Illinois notary public commission certificate you received from your county clerk's office.
 To continue performing notarial acts as an Illinois notary after your current expiration date, you'll have to renew your commission before your notary term expires.
 Please Click Here to renew your commission.